Wilfred/wilfred.github.com/_posts/2014-09-27-the-definitive-guide-to-syntax-highlighting.markdown

 There comes a point where automatic highlighting isn't sufficient, and you want to explicitly highlight something.
-Emacs provides `hi-lock-mode` for this, and support a special comment syntax that allows other readers to see the same highlighting.
+Emacs provides `hi-lock-mode` for this, and supports a special comment syntax that allows other readers to see the same highlighting.

 ## Substitutions